Jananimanikandan23/Jananimanikandan23/README.md

 - 💞️ I’m looking to collaborate on zoho
 - 📫 How to reach me jananimanikandan23@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I once participating in  coding competitions I loss the it , but it taught me valuable lessons that have shaped my career journey ever since! 🏆🚀
+- ⚡ Fun fact: I once participating in coding competitions I loss, but it taught me valuable lessons that have shaped my career journey ever since! 🏆🚀

 <!---
 Janani/Jananimanikandan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.